aurorascharff/next14-message-box/STEPS.md

 - Stash current code
 - Switch branch
+- Show code for messagebox and messages
 - Send multiple messages until it fails

 Notes: Can even enhance this further with optimistic updates.
 This still works without js.

 ## Conclusion

-That's my talk, the code is pinned on my GitHub and the optimistic update is on a branch, thank you!
+That's it for this demo, the code is pinned on my GitHub and the optimistic update is on a branch, thank you React Conf!